 It can be all too easy to sip down a smoothie without thinking of it as food since you’re not chewing.
 When we sip something, rather that chew it, our bodies are less likely to register that we are full and it makes it easy to want to eat again soon after.
 Think about what is in your smoothie – say, a banana, a piece of mango, a cup of milk and a few teaspoons of yoghurt – and think about the time it would take for you to sit and eat them.
 For most people, they would eat the whole foods a lot slower, and feel fuller as a result.

 Tips for a healthy smoothie

 While a smoothie can be a great way to provide your body with vitamins, minerals and fibre from the fruit as well as much-needed calcium from the milk and yoghurt, be sure you are not overdoing it by following these tips:

-• If you can, make your own.
+- If you can, make your own.
 That way, you can control what’s going into it.
 When making your own smoothies, add in oats, bran and other whole grains or seeds to help you feel satisfied and less likely to snack on something else soon after.
-Check out our green smoothie, cherry smoothie, banana smoothie or raspberry flax smoothie recipes for ideas.

 For more dietary advice visit daa.asn.au